johnwalicki/viam-people-detection-sensor/README.md

 ## Adding and configuring a new sensor component

 Once the module has been added to your robot, add a new component that uses the `peopleSensorModule` model.
-Copy / modify the following json into the robot's configuration via the **{} json** button next to **Builder**.
+Copy / modify the following json into the robot's configuration via the **{} JSON** button next to **Builder**.
 See the [documentation](https://docs.viam.com/operate/get-started/other-hardware/#add-your-new-modular-resource-to-your-machines) for more details.

 ![Viam app screenshot adding a local component via json](images/peopleSensorComponent-json.png)